 - Gerring, John, Maxwell Palmer, Jan Teorell, and Dominic Zarecki.
 2015.
 “Demography and Democracy: A Global, District-level Analysis of Electoral Contestation.”
 American Political Science Review 109(3): 574–591.
 [Appendix; Replication Data]

-- The Participatory Politics of Housing (with Katherine Levine Einstein and David M. Glick).
+- Neighborhood Defenders: Participatory Politics and America’s Housing Crisis (with Katherine Levine Einstein and David M. Glick).
+Under contract, Cambridge University Press.

 - Racial Disparities in Housing Politics: Evidence from Administrative Data (with Katherine Levine Einstein and David M. Glick).